 To visually represent the message that every 4 out of 5 visually impaired children could have their sight restored, Jezreel placed one paint splotch alongside 4 more of the same splotches with 4 variations of line drawings of each corresponding word.

 For everyone involved in the collaboration, it turned out to be a life-changing experience.
 “There were many instances that invoked a deep sense of gratitude for having the ability to see, but at the same time there was even wonder looking at the kids who in spite of their impairment were so full of joy and open to accepting the challenge of drawing something they had only felt, but never seen before, says Anant Ahuja, Strategist and Partner, Taxi Fabric.

 It made one realise that no matter what background or strata of society one belongs to, everyone has the right to hope for a better tomorrow, a comfortable way of living, and a more fulfilling existence.

-Whether or not the impact of this taxi will be immediate or felt in the long run, one doesn’t know.
+Whether or not the impact of this taxi is immediate or felt in the long run, one doesn’t surely know.
 But what this collaboration wanted to achieve by championing this cause is to simply allow people to hope.
-To hope in the existence of a reality they do not see yet, but can feel getting closer.
+To hope in the existence of a reality they do not see yet, but can feel getting closer to.

 “I think this collaboration is a beginning to multiple tactics that we will need to deploy to raise mainstream awareness on the issue of avoidable blindness.
 We have had a huge response online, with almost 3 million people viewing our video online and hope to create greater impact in the days to come,” hopes Gautam.